What are the symptoms and pain associated with the popliteus muscle?

 - Running and twisting the knee when changing directions

 - Downhill skiing

 Interesting facts about the popliteus

-- The popliteus muscle is vital to unlocking the straightened knee and is nicknamed the “key that unlocks the knee”.
+- The popliteus muscle is vital to unlocking the straightened knee and is referred to "the key that unlocks the knee".

-- Wearing a knee brace often aggravates the popliteus and makes pain worse.
+- Wearing a knee brace or wrapping the knee often aggravates the popliteus and makes pain worse.